stleerh/documents/blogs/dns_tracking/dns_tracking.md

 In today's interconnected digital landscape, Domain Name System (DNS) tracking plays a crucial role in networking and security.
 DNS resolution is a fundamental process that translates human-readable domain names into IP addresses, enabling communication between devices and servers.
-However, this process also presents opportunities for monitoring and analysis, which can be achieved through innovative technologies like eBPF (extended Berkeley Packet Filter).
+For operations excellence, DNS resolution benefits from monitoring and analysis, which can be achieved through innovative technologies like eBPF (extended Berkeley Packet Filter).
 In this blog post, we'll delve into the world of DNS tracking using eBPF tracepoint hooks, exploring how this powerful combination can be used for various purposes,